paklonski/embedded-system-with-ARM-architecture-control/README.md

 **Main.c** - include the control of the whole program
 **Externals.c** - include global variables used by project functions menu_creator.c - include functions that draw menu sections depending on the selected scale
 **Set_continuous_change.c** - include functions created when starting up the glow of lamps.
 Presented as threads that stop if the user chooses STOP ALL on the menu screen.
 **Set_flashing.c** - include functions that turn off and turn on the necessary lamps for a user-defined period of time.
-Presented in the form of threads, which the user independently stops by clicking on STOP ALL in the selection menu
+Presented in the form of threads, which the user independently stops by clicking on STOP ALL in the selection menu.
 **Set_static_zoom1x.c** - include functions that perform static glow adjustment with text menu adjustment for 1x scale
 **Set_static_zoom2x.c** - includes functions that perform static glow adjustment with text menu adjustment for 2x scale
 **Set_time.c** - include functions that adjust the time intervals required during the program, as well as adjust the display value on the screen depending on the selected scale